 Some of the links on this page may contain affiliate links and we may receive compensation if a purchase is made - at no cost to you.
 Please read our disclosure for more info.

 On the first of November (today) – I am going to make a once-a-month trip to my bank’s ATM and withdraw $40.
 And, over the next 30 days – I hope to only spend what I have in my pocket on miscellaneous items that might include fast-food, a snack at work, or even a movie at the dollar theater down the road with the Miss.
 Basically all that little stuff you hate to whip out the debit card for (or can’t).

-I don’t expect that $20 is all I’ll spend however.
-See, along the way, I’ll probably pick up a few dollars from a friend who owes me his share from paying for the restaurant bill with a credit card.. or from winning a small bet on the golf course.. or – you name it.
+I don’t expect that $40 is all I’ll spend however.
+See, along the way, I’ll probably pick up a few dollars from a friend who owes me his share from paying for the restaurant bill with a credit card.. or from winning a small bet on the golf course (and that will be less frequent with winter approaching!).. or – you name it.

 This all started a couple months ago when I went a month or so without going to the ATM to withdraw petty cash.
 I was just living off what I had in my pocket.
 I’m not a big cash carrier to begin with – but it’s nice to have a few dollars in tow for smaller items where a credit card is inconvenient.